 Phenytoin Levels and Effects while Breastfeeding

 Summary of Use during Lactation

 Because of the low levels of phenytoin in breastmilk, amounts ingested by the infant are small and usually cause no difficulties in breastfed infants when used alone except for rare idiosyncratic reactions.
-Breastfeeding during phenytoin monotherapy does not appear to adversely affect infant growth or development.
-Combination therapy with sedating anticonvulsants may result in infant sedation or withdrawal reactions.
+Breastfeeding during phenytoin monotherapy does not appear to adversely affect infant growth or development, and breastfed infants had slightly higher IQs and enhanced verbal abilities than nonbreastfed infants at 6 years of age in one study.
+Combination therapy with sedating anticonvulsants or psychotropics may result in infant sedation or withdrawal reactions.
 In one case report, maternal phenytoin dosage requirements decreased as breastfeeding was discontinued.

 In published reports of anticonvulsant use during breastfeeding, most women were taking a combination of anticonvulsants.
 Some other anticonvulsants (e.g., phenytoin, carbamazepine) stimulate the metabolism of other drugs including anticonvulsants, whereas others (e.g., valproic acid) inhibit the metabolism of other drugs.
 Therefore, the relationship of the maternal dosage to the concentration in breastmilk can be quite variable, making calculation of the weight-adjusted percentage of maternal dosage less meaningful than for other drugs in this database.